FG-TreeSeg: Flow-Guided Tree Crown Segmentation without Instance Annotations: Methodology

 \section{Methodology}

-The core methodological innovation of this study is the reconceptualization of tree crown delineation as a topological flow-convergence problem rather than a traditional boundary detection task.
-Our approach leverages the structural isomorphism between biological cells and tree crowns, both of which are star-convex objects, to apply gradient flow dynamics for separating dense, touching instances without supervision.
-Crucially, we employ a semantic prior (SegFormer) to spatially regularize Cellpose-SAM, preventing background over-segmentation and enabling robust zero-shot generalization.
+The core methodological contribution of this study lies in domain-adaptive transfer: we reconceptualize tree crown delineation as a topological flow-convergence problem rather than a traditional boundary detection task.
+Our approach leverages the structural isomorphism between biological cells and tree crowns, both of which are star-convex objects, to transfer gradient flow dynamics from biomedical imaging to remote sensing for separating dense, touching instances without supervision.
+Crucially, we employ a semantic prior (SegFormer) to spatially regularize Cellpose-SAM, preventing background over-segmentation and enabling robust generalization.

 The workflow is illustrated in Figure \ref{fig:workflow}, executes this concept in two stages: 1) Canopy Semantic Constraint, which isolates the search space to valid canopy regions; and 2) Flow-guided Instance Segmentation, which forces the separation of individual crowns.
 The specific implementation details are described in Sections 2A and 2B, respectively.